 During the headache phase, people typically experience pain that can last

 - anxiety or depressed mood

 The postdrome phase

-Approximately 80 percent of people who have migraines will experience postdrome.
+Approximately 80% of people who have migraine will experience a postdrome phase.
 It occurs at the end of the headache phase, which is why some people call it the “migraine hangover.”